 How we raise and spend our money

-The cancer story is changing.
-Four million people are expected to be living with or beyond cancer in 2030 – which means the need for our work is set to increase dramatically.
-Thanks to our loyal and committed supporters, over 98% of our income in 2012 came from voluntary donations and fundraising, so we take care to manage our money wisely.
+Nearly half of us will be diagnosed with cancer in our lifetimes, which means the need for our work is set to increase dramatically.
+Thanks to our loyal and committed supporters, over 98% of our income in 2013 came from voluntary donations and fundraising, so we make sure to use our money wisely.
+(Read a text-only version here).

 How we raised our money...

-Legacies - £51.2 million – the gifts people leave us in their wills make up more than a third of our total fundraised income.
+Legacies: £59.2 million – the gifts that people leave to us in their wills are our biggest source of income.

-Other income - £69.2 million – this includes income from fundraising events and support from our corporate partners.
+Other fundraised income: £89.2 million – this includes income from fundraising events and support from our corporate partners.

 See the chart below for a breakdown of our income sources: